 The most common rooms for lead backed drywall to be installed are C-Arm Radiography, General X-Ray rooms, P.E.T and CT Scan rooms, and labs with radioactive materials or equipment.

 There can be huge ramifications from radiation exposure to your body.
 It can also cause birth defects in unborn children, and serious health defects if the x-ray technician is not properly protected.
 Lead backed drywall is the most effective method of protection against all of these radioactive ramifications for improper safety precautions.

 Lead stops radioactive particles from passing through the wall since lead has an incredibly high molecular density.

 Adhering sheets of pure lead to the back of the sheetrock/drywall ensures that the lead surrounds the room and prevents leaks of any kind.

 Building the walls out of lead backed drywall can provide a permanent shield from radiation since it is involved in the structure of the room, not just a partition or a temporary shield.
 This all-around protection is incredibly important for employees or technicians in labs or rooms with constant exposure or frequent exposure to radiation and radioactive materials.

 Our Custom Lead Backed Drywall Services and Products

 Our products include lead lining on ½ inch non-rated sheetrock or ⅝ inch fire-rated sheetrock gypsum wallboard.
-We also offer lead backed plywood with ½” or ¾” fire retardant plywood
+We also offer lead backed plywood with ½” or ¾” fire retardant plywood.

 The standard size of the lead lined drywall is 4 foot by 7 foot lead on 8 foot board.
-We can also do up to 12 foot board and full height lead if the project requirements call for that.
+We can also fabricate up to 12 foot board and full height lead if the project requirements call for that.